terminalstatic/go-xsd-validate/README.md

 The rationale behind this package is to preload xsd files and use their in-memory structure to validate incoming xml documents in a concurrent environment, eg. the post bodys of xml service endpoints and also return useful error messages when appropriate.

-This package is part of a rewrite of a legacy online service I'm currently working on and is not yet used in production.
-Nevertheless there are limited resources on how to handle xsd validation in go, so this might be useful for somebody.
+This package is part of a rewrite of a legacy online service I'm currently working on.
+As there are limited resources on how to handle xsd validation in go this might be useful for somebody.

 As libxml2-dev is needed, this is an example how to install the latest sources (Ubuntu, change prefix according to where libs and include files are located):